GuidoPenta/galactic-reverse-interview-guide/docs/english.md

-# Galactic Reverse Interview Guide
+# Galactic Reverse Interview Guide (i.e., the questions to ask those who are interviewing you)